apwan/OSProject/proj4/README.md

 #### Shutdown `/kvman/shutdown`
 Kills the server and release the listening ports.

-Note: this operation may require at most 10 milliseconds timeout, before the ports are released and a new instance can be started.
+Note: We may have to wait at most 10 milliseconds, before the ports are released and a new instance can be started.
 Listening to the port immediately after shutdown may cause an error.
 This issue is handled in our server initialization process, by waiting 10ms before starting any port; however it may affect a subsequent group's project if projects of many groups is tested in batch automatically.

 # Build, Run and Test